2021 Boulder shooting: Additional emergency response

 Police did not enter the store again until 3:22 p.m., fearing an ambush.
-When a team of ten officers from multiple agencies reentered, they encountered the gunman at one of the aisles within twenty seconds of their entry; he fired at them at least twice.
+When a team of ten officers from multiple agencies reentered, they encountered the gunman at one of the aisles within 20 seconds of their entry; he fired at them at least twice.
 One of the officers returned fire on two different occasions, eventually striking the gunman in the thigh.
 He surrendered by saying, "I surrender.
 I'm naked", and at 3:28 p.m., he was taken into custody using Talley's handcuffs.
 He had a leg gunshot wound at the time of his arrest, so he was first transported to Boulder Community Health Foothills Hospital.
 Police eventually transferred him to the Boulder County Jail, where he was held without bond.

+The assailant discharged his rifle 47 times during the shooting.

 After the gunman was taken into custody, police searched through the store and evacuated people who had remained inside.
 A shelter-in-place order was issued in the area at 4:18 p.m. and lifted at 6:40 p.m.
-Up to fifteen agencies responded to the shooting, including the Jefferson County SWAT, the Boulder Sheriff's Office, the University of Colorado Police Department, the FBI, the ATF, and local police departments.
+Up to 15 agencies responded to the shooting, including the Jefferson County SWAT, the Boulder Sheriff's Office, the University of Colorado Police Department, the FBI, the ATF, and local police departments.
 A fire department ladder truck was used to get a SWAT team onto the roof.
 At least three medical helicopters were summoned to a staging area at nearby Fairview High School.